All this occurs while Xbox faces internal pressure to improve its profitability after the purchase of Activision Blizzard for $68 billion.

 This position will provide a holistic perspective across all game studios, driving the consolidation of financial processes and systems in global organizations.

-You will collaborate with business owners and financial directors of game studios to identify and address challenges, as well as support the president of GC&S in executive reviews.
+You will collaborate with business owners and financial directors of game studios to identify and resolve challenges, as well as support the president of GC&S in executive reviews.

 By promoting integration and alignment, this leader will facilitate operational efficiency, regulatory compliance, and transformation across our diverse portfolio of games.